Environments (AWS accounts)

 Logically separate applications

-The Modernisation Platform is going to host a number of applications, which are built in different ways.
-One of our goals is to modernise these applications, and that can be anything from moving away from on-premise hosted databases into managed services such as AWS Relational Database Service; or moving away from bastion hosts to agent-based instance management.
+The Modernisation Platform hosts a number of applications, each built in different ways.
+One of our goals is to facilitate modernisation of these applications through the onboarding process.
+That could mean: - moving away from on-premise hosted databases into managed services such as AWS Relational Database Service (RDS) - moving away from bastion hosts to agent-based instance management

-Whilst that is our goal, we’re also aware it won’t happen straight away, or can’t happen for some legacy applications.
+Whilst app modernisation is our goal, we’re also aware that it won’t happen straight away, and may not be possible for some legacy applications.

 By separating applications out into their own AWS accounts we can: